wiese/mecal/README.md

 to a web host pointing to `public`.

-A database needs to be set up and configured.
+A database needs to be set up and configured according to the credentials mentioned in `public/groupwareserver.php`.